Phrenic Nerve Damage Causes and Treatments

 WHAT ARE THE SYMPTOMS OF PHRENIC NERVE DAMAGE?

 The symptoms are varied, depending on whether the left or right nerve is damaged.
-If only one is damaged, the patient will continue to breathe, though it will be labored.
+If only one nerve is damaged, the patient will continue to breathe, though it will be labored.
 If both nerves are damaged, it becomes medically urgent, as you can no longer breathe on your own.
 Other symptoms include:

 • Problems with the hiccups.
 The hiccup reflex can be triggered by phrenic nerve irritation, making the diaphragm contract abnormally, resulting in a small intake of air.